 Dissertation (Core), elective subjects include: Social Psychology; Biological Foundations of Behaviour; Developments in Counselling; Media, Culture and Society; Terrorism, People and Places; The Body in Contemporary Life; Clinical Psychology and Mental Health; Forensic Psychology; Crime, Criminology and the Justice System; Global Development; Effective and Ethical Leadership.

-4 Highers at BBBB (BBC or BCCC for widening access entry) including English or another English based subject.
+4 Highers at BBBB including an English based subject.
 You may be required to attend an interview.

 School of Applied Social Studies